Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait

-We used Bayesian linear mixed models to fit probabilistic models of the data distribution for the four walking conditions.
-They provide a probabilistic description of the data for interpretation~\cite{makowski2019indices}.
-This is in contrast to the conventional frequentist modeling, which produces a p-value which is widely misinterpreted when determining whether the hypothesis studied is true~\cite{wasserstein2020asa}.
+We used Bayesian repeated-measures models to fit probabilistic models of the data distribution for the four walking conditions.
+The models provide a probabilistic description of the data for interpretation~\cite{makowski2019indices}.
 The Markov Chain Monte Carlo (MCMC) method with Gibbs sampling was used to estimate parameters describing the data distribution.
 MCMC performs Monte Carlo integration by drawing samples from a probability distribution with the construction of a Markov chain, where the value of the current variable is dependent on the value of the previous variable in the chain.
-With sufficient numbers of steps, the sampled values will converge to the value which is being inferred~\cite{geyer1992practical}.
+With sufficient numbers of steps, the sampled values will converge to the value that is being inferred~\cite{geyer1992practical}.
 Gibbs sampling is one of the most commonly used MCMC algorithms.
 It draws samples for each parameter from the full conditional distributions of that parameter~\cite{smith1993bayesian}.

 The basic model with non-informative priors is specified as follows.
-(More details can be found, for example, in a tutorial on factorial ANOVA implementation using JAGS\footnote{https://agabrioblog.onrender.com/jags/factorial-anova-jags/factorial-anova-jags, last retrieved on 2022-08-12}.) \\ \begin{scriptsize}
+(More details can be found, for example, in a tutorial on factorial ANOVA implementation using JAGS\footnote{https://agabrioblog.onrender.com/tutorial/factorial-anova-jags/factorial-anova-jags/, last retrieved on 2023-07-20}.) \\ \begin{scriptsize}

 \end{scriptsize}